Jatropha curcas: Propagation

 Jatropha curcas can easily be propagated by both seed or cuttings.
 Some people recommend propagation by seed for establishment of long-lived plantations.
 When jatropha plants develop from cuttings, they produce many branches but yield fewer seeds and do not have enough time to develop their taproot, which makes them sensitive to wind erosion.
-The seeds exhibit orthodox storage behaviour and under normal treatment and storage will maintain viability at high percentages for eight months to a year.
+The seeds exhibit orthodox storage behaviour, that is, they can be dried for long-term storage.
 Propagation through seed (sexual propagation) leads to a lot of genetic variability in terms of growth, biomass, seed yield and oil content.
 Clonal techniques can help in overcoming these problems.
 Vegetative propagation has been achieved by stem cuttings, grafting, budding as well as by air layering techniques.
 Cuttings should be taken preferably from juvenile plants and treated with 200 micro gram per litre of IBA (rooting hormone) to ensure the highest level of rooting in stem cuttings.
 Cuttings strike root easily stuck in the ground without use of hormones.